-Home for Christmas for Detroit family, son with asthma who were homeless
+Home for Christmas for Detroit family, son with asthma

 A Detroit family split apart by poverty and homelessness will be together for the holidays after Detroit Rescue Mission Ministries on Friday presented them with keys to a home of their own.

 The family could be permanently reunited at a custody hearing on Tuesday.
 The hearing had been slated for February but was rescheduled for next week, due to their improved circumstances.